ctu-vras/multirobot-calibration/README.md

    - rotationType - how the rotation should be represented
      - can be rotation vector ('vector') or quaternion ('quat')
    - units - unit of length
      - can be metres ('m') or millimetres ('mm')
+     - your function for loading of dataset must be prepared for this option
  - settings added automatically (their values depends on the other settings)
-   - pert_levels - number of perturbation levels  + 1 for no perturbation calibration
+   - pert_levels - number of perturbation levels (+ 1 for no perturbation calibration)
    - planeParams - number of plane parameters to be optimized for each dataset
-     - only admissible value is 3
+     - at the moment, the only admissible value is 3
    - externalParams - number of external transformation parameters to be optimized for each dataset
      - value is 6 for rotation vector rotationType and 7 for quaternion rotationType
    - unitsCoef - unit of length converted to number